Purportedly discovered in tomb located in Anhui province, Shou xian

 Zhang Mei Chien (1901–ca. 1955), New York, NY, inherited upon her husband’s death

-J. T. Tai and Company, New York, NY, possibly purchased from Zhang Mei Chien in New York, NY, during July 1954
+J. T. Tai and Company, New York, NY, likely purchased from Zhang Mei Chien during July 1954 in New York, NY

-Dr. Paul Singer, Summit, NJ, purchased from J. T. Tai and Company, C. T. Loo and Company, or Frank Caro Chinese Art in New York, NY
+Dr. Paul Singer, Summit, NJ, purchased from J. T. Tai and Company on November 8, 1958, in New York, NY

-In the custody of Arthur M. Sackler Gallery, upon Paul Singer’s death in January 1997 and loan agreement in February 1997
+In the custody of Arthur M. Sackler Gallery, upon Paul Singer’s death in January 1997 and a loan agreement between the Executors of the Singer Estate and the Gallery in February 1997

 Arthur M. Sackler Gallery, gift of the Arthur M. Sackler Foundation, Paul Singer, the AMS Foundation for the Arts, Sciences, and Humanities, and the Children of Arthur M. Sackler